isaac-sim/IsaacAutomator/README.md

 ~/isaac-orbit.sh
 ```

-Tip: To install a specific git reference of Isaac Orbit, provide valid git reference from <https://github.com/NVIDIA-Omniverse/Orbit> as a value of `--orbit` parameter to the deployment command.
+Tip: To install a specific version of Isaac Orbit, provide valid git reference from <https://github.com/NVIDIA-Omniverse/Orbit> as a value of `--orbit` parameter to the deployment command.
 For example, to install `devel` branch on an AWS instance, run the following command:

 ```sh
 ./deploy-aws --orbit devel